 From India, Bangalore

-Do you have the legal point mentioned in the terms provided to the employee in case if he doesn't provide his notice to the company?
-If No, then there is no way a chance to proceed in legitimacy.
-You have to place that employee as in absconding list.
+Do you have the legal provision mentioned in the terms provided to the employee in case he doesn't provide his notice to the company?
+If not, then there is no legitimate way to proceed.
+The employee must be placed on the absconding list.

 From India, Visakhapatnam